Santi-13/obisidian-notes-vault/Pole Placement.md

 K = place(A,B,P);
 ```

-Another thing that has been left unaddressed is the gain
+Another thing that has been left unaddresed is the gain